tinayiluo0322/tinayiluo0322/README.md

 🌱 Let’s connect and collaborate in the exciting fields of **machine learning**, **deep learning**, and **cloud AI**.
 Explore my repositories and feel free to reach out for discussions on everything from **LLMs** to **computer vision**!

+## Awards and Honors 🏆

+- **Duke AI Hackathon 2024**: Secured the **2nd Grand Prize** and the **Best Art, Media & Design Prize** with our innovative project, *Bobcat: Your AI Companion That Sings Your Story*.

+- **ASA DataFest 2024**: Outperformed 245 participants across 67 teams to win the **Best Visualization Award** with the project *From 'Hello World' to Beyond: An Analysis of Statistical & Data Science Learning Journey*.

+- **Travelers Analytics and Modeling Competition 2023**: Achieved a **Top-3 finish** among 22 teams from 7 leading U.S. universities with the project *Insnova Auto Claim Case Study*.

+- **International Day of Women in Statistics and Data Science (IDWSDS) 2024 Conference**: Presented the research titled *Examining the Impact of Image Preprocessing on Diabetic Retinopathy Detection: A Cross-Dataset Analysis with Varied Camera Sources*.

 📈 Data Scientist | ML & Deep Learning Enthusiast | NLP & Computer Vision Specialist | Cloud Computing | Open-Source Advocate | Lifelong Learner 🌟